 In many African cultures, names are often highly symbolic and chosen strictly for their meaning.
 Names may be chosen to reflect the circumstances of the child’s birth, such as the time of day, the weather or the season.
 This is customary for the Yoruba in Nigeria, the Igbo in Nigeria and the Akan in Ghana.

-African names may also represent the traits and qualities the parents wish for their child to possess.
+African names may also represent the traits and qualities parents wish for their child to possess.
 For example, the name Nia, in Kenyan Swahili, means “sense of purpose.”
 And while some names, such as Misery or Nhamo (Misfortune) may seem negative to outsiders, in some cultures in Zimbabwe this naming practice is common and is intended to mark a period of the parents’ lives, and perhaps something to overcome.

 Naming practices provide a unique window into different cultures, as our names are one of the most personal things we have, yet we ourselves do not originally choose them.
 This task is entrusted to parents, ancestors and cultural tradition.